Bring a large pot of water (4 to 5 quarts) to a boil over high heat.

-While water is heating, slice red onion and chop celery and parsley.
+While water is heating, dice the tomatoes and chop the garlic.

-Once the water has reached a rapid boil, add salt and then the pasta shells.
-Cook until very al dente (about 1 minute less than recommended cooking time on package directions).
+Once the water has reached a rapid boil, add salt and then the pasta.
+Cook until very al dente (about 1 minute less than the recommended cooking time on package directions).

 When pasta is ready, reserve ½ cup of pasta water and drain the rest.
-Return shells to the pot and add the reserved pasta water and the gorgonzola mixture, stirring well over low heat for a minute orso, until most of the water has been absorbed by the pasta.
+Add pasta to the tomato sauce, along with enough reserved pasta water to keep the sauce moist.
+Stir over low heat for a minute or so until most of the water has been absorbed by the pasta.
 A technique that I often use is called, “risottare la pasta,” meaning to make the pasta creamy like a risotto.
 The creaminess is a gift from the starches in the pasta water, which are enhanced by the mixing motion.

 National Pasta Association Recipe